cwru-eecs-373/ecse_373_ariac/README.md

 > `roslaunch ecse_373_ariac ecse_373_ariac.launch`

+### ROS Noetic

+This package has been updated to work with an updated version of the ARIAC 2019 package on ROS Noetic.
+The update is incomplete of the ARIAC 2019 package, however, and there are some limitations.
+The environment and trial configurations cannot be udated as the python script used to generate them does not work with python3.

+Static files for `arm1.urdf.xacro`, `gear.urdf.xacro`, and `gear.world` have been generated and copied into this package.
+The `gear.launch` file was also generated and copied into this package and is now included directly from the `ecse_373_ariac.launch` file.
+The `ecse_373_ariac.launch` file was updated to use the static files by default, can work the old way by invoking the launch file with `python:=true`.

+The issue preventing full updating is in the `em` module for python3 which does not seem to actually work with python3 even though it is distributed as such.
+At this time, a bug report is underdevelopment, but has not yet been submitted.

 ## Explanation

 The `sample_environment.launch` for the `osrf_gear` package was copied, renamed `ecse_373_ariac.launch` to provide the launch file for the course project environment, and edited to execute a local version of `gear.py` using  `trial_01_config.yaml` and `environment_config.yaml`.